Deaf School: History

 On disbanding, several members continued working in the music industry.
 Singer Bette Bright led her own band The Illuminations (and married the lead singer of Madness, Suggs).
 Clive Langer became one of the foremost record producers of the 1980s and 1990s, working with Madness, Morrissey, David Bowie, Dexys Midnight Runners and Bush amongst others.
 Bassist Steve Lindsey formed The Planets, scoring a Top of the Pops appearance with his song "Lines".
 Enrico Cadillac Jnr (real name Steve Allen) joined Ian Broudie (former member of Big in Japan) to form the Original Mirrors who released two albums.
 Allen later formed The Perils of Plastic with former Attractions keyboard player Steve Nieve, before going onto a successful pan-European solo career, later taking on the management of Espiritu as well as an A&R post with Warner Bros.
 Records from 1993 to 2004.
 Ian Ritchie became a prolific composer, producer and session player.
 Eric Shark went on to work with Geoff Davies and set up Probe Plus, responsible for Half Man Half Biscuit amongst others.

 In 1988, most former Deaf School members reunited for live dates, with one of their Liverpool performances released as a live album, 2nd Coming, produced by Langer and Julian Wheatley.
 The band swelled to a ten-piece, with returning members Bright, Cadillac, Langer, Linsdey, Ripple, and Shark, and new members Reeves Gabrels (Tin Machine, Rubber Rodeo) on guitar, Gary Barnacle and Lee Thompson (Madness) on saxes, and Martin Hughes (Any Trouble) on drums.
 Ian Ritchie, Tim Whittaker and Paul Pilnick were not involved in the reunion.
 Nick Lowe was the supporting act at the shows.
+Suggs also performed a surprise rendition of the Madness song "My Girl" with the band at one of their shows.